-Even if the exact chemical breakdown of the horizontal hydraulic fracturing fluids were known, the complexity of the environmental processes throws a wrench into even the best-designed studies.
+Even if the exact chemical breakdown of the horizontal hydraulic fracturing fluids were known, the complexity of environmental processes throws a wrench into even the best-designed studies.
 After all, what matters to our health is what comes OUT of the well -- which is somewhat different from what goes INTO the well.
-For example, the FracFocus website states that "issues unrelated to chemical use in hydraulic fracturing such as Naturally Occurring Radioactive Material... (are) beyond the current scope of the site."
+Pennsylvania requires chemical disclosure and uses the FracFocus website, "the national hydraulic fracturing chemical registry... to provide public access to reported chemicals used for hydraulic fracturing" within a particular area.
+However, the FracFocus website states that "issues unrelated to chemical use in hydraulic fracturing such as Naturally Occurring Radioactive Material...(are) beyond the current scope of the site."
 Gas wells and water wells sit on geologic formations which differ from one site to the next.
 Depending on the composition of the strata through which the fluid must pass, as well as the chemicals that are injected, the results of an assessment may differ from well to well.

 To further complicate matters, although certain health impacts seem to present themselves immediately, others, such as cancer, may not be evident for years.
 Even if evidence of illness is presented, the relationship between that finding and shale gas extraction may be inconclusive.
 For instance, epidemiologic measures of women's health have shown higher levels of breast cancer in Texas counties where fracking was first used fifteen years ago, relative to other counties in that state.
 Meanwhile, nationally, breast cancer rates have been dropping.
-Although the higher invasive breast cancer rates occurred in the same Texas counties which saw the most intensive gas drilling development and points of emissions in the Texas Commission on Environmental Quality's 2010 inventory (according to Heinkel-Wolfe, 2011), researchers are reluctant to attribute the phenomenon to the gas industry.
+Although the higher invasive breast cancer rates occurred in the same Texas counties which saw the most intensive gas drilling development and points of emissions in the Texas Commission on Environmental Quality's 2010 inventory (according to Heinkel-Wolfe, 2011), researchers have been reluctant to attribute the phenomenon to the gas industry.
 Correlation does not necessarily indicate causation, and the incidence of breast cancer in these counties could be attributable to other factors (Begos, 2012).
 Well-designed longitudinal studies, collecting data over a period of years or even decades, are needed.
+Continuing to study problems over time adds to our knowledge - in this case, the Texas Department of State Health Services released a report in 2014 finding that breast cancer cases were significantly higher than expected in Flower Mound.

 In addition to these obstacles, environmental assessments for entire communities may face political hurdles.
 One major health impact assessment designed for Garfield County, CO by the University of Colorado School of Public Health was halted after the first year of a three-year study, when local officials decided to withdraw funding (Scofield, 2011; Shogren, 2012).
-The study was critiqued by the industry for measuring air samples close to Interstate 70 (Mickley and Blake, 2012)
+The study was critiqued by the industry for measuring air samples close to Interstate 70 (Mickley and Blake, 2012).
+The EPA was also criticized for "abandoning" a study of Pavillion Wyoming, although a draft report was issued in 2011 that linked shale gas fracking to pollution of an aquifer.